rvassallo-stratio/bdt/README.md

       Given I run 'echo <VAR_NAME> >> testOutput.txt' locally
 ```

-Where `-DAGENT_LIST=1,2`, will lead to an scenario outline with 2 different examples (one for each value in AGENT_LIST)
+Given `-DAGENT_LIST=1,2`, it will lead to an scenario outline with 2 different examples (one for each value in AGENT_LIST)
-File will contain this 2 lines:
+File will contain these 2 lines:
 ```
 1
 2